BraydenNeale/DT-SNMP/README.md

 class IFMIB():
 	...
 ```
-Also, make sure to remove the snmp/... import statements from the top of the file
+Also, make sure to remove the snmp/... import statements from the top of the file.
+TODO import local modle...
 ```python
 #from snmp.host_resource_mib import HostResourceMIB
 #from snmp.if_mib import IFMIB